minio/docs/source/reference/minio-mc/mc-batch-list.rst

 Permissions
 -----------

-You must have the :policy:`admin:ListBatchJobs` permission to list jobs on the deployment.
+You must have the :policy-action:`admin:ListBatchJobs` permission to list jobs on the deployment.